-On 20th June 2008, the evening I started taking Prozac, halfway through the day’s single, extended meal, I described in my diary my fears about taking the drug.
+On the evening of 20th June 2008, I started taking Prozac.
+Halfway through the day’s single, extended meal, I described in my diary my fears about taking the drug.
 What frightened me most was the thought that doing so, just like beginning to eat more (which I hadn’t yet begun to do), might take my anorexic identity away from me.
-I admitted that I was scared
+I admitted to my diary that I was scared

 I had recently visited an eating-disorders treatment centre and responded to a series of questions about my mood, and as a result had been prescribed 60 mg a day of fluoxetine, prior to the possible start of weight gain supported by cognitive-behavioural therapy.
 The hope was that the Prozac would improve my mood and motivation such that I’d be more likely to embark on treatment.